cildozMU/Exercise_3/README.md

 * For each multiple of 5, print "Baa" instead of the number.
 * For multiple numbers simultaneously of 3 and 5, print "FooBaa", instead of the number.

-The program uses appropriate software design patterns.
+The program uses coding standards.
 It does not use RAII pattern since it is a simple program.

 For testing and validation, please click the link: https://onlinegdb.com/xafquxA9L